gerhynes/scala-notes/README.md

 The `map` method takes an anonymous function (lambda) as its argument and this function is applied to every element in the List.

-The `flatMap` method concatenates any Lists produced by the anonymous function and raturns a bigger list.
+The `flatMap` method concatenates any Lists produced by the anonymous function and raturns a bigger List.

 The `filter` method takes an anonymous function and returns only those elements for which the condition evaluates as true.

-You can chain, `map`, `flatMap` and `filter`.
+You can chain `map`, `flatMap` and `filter`.

 These methods let you iterate through collections without using loops or iterators.